How to Get Out of Debt in South Africa: 7 Proven Strategies for 2025

 Frequently Asked Questions

-Can I negotiate with creditors myself?
-Yes, most creditors are open to negotiation if you contact them before missing payments.
+Yes.
+Most creditors negotiate if you contact them before missing payments.
 Be honest about your situation and request lower rates or payment holidays.
-Always confirm new terms in writing.
+Get new terms in writing.

-What are the risks of ignoring debt?
-Ignoring debt can lead to legal action, asset repossession, blacklisting, and long-term damage to your credit score.
-Always address arrears promptly and seek help if needed.
+Legal action, asset repossession, blacklisting, and destroyed credit score.
+Address arrears immediately and seek help if needed.

 Related: Cashback Credit Cards: Which Bank Gives the Best Return?